Are you indecisive about whether you should get a bassinet vs pack n play?

 It’s also so versatile!
 You can use it for changing diapers, storing baby items, as a playpen, or as a travel crib.

-So in short, bassinets are smaller, can only be used for 3 months and below and solely for sleeping purposes.
+So in short, bassinets are smaller, can only be used for 5 months and below (depending on the baby’s size) and is used solely for sleeping purposes.

 Pack n play is bigger but can be used for newborns up to toddlers and has multipurpose.

-Now let’s deep dive into the specific features of a bassinet vs pack n play and see which type of family suits them.
+Now let’s do a deep dive of the bassinet vs pack n play features, pros, cons and more below.

 What Is A Bassinet?

-A bassinet is a small, portable crib alternative, meant for a baby aged 3 months and below and is solely used for sleeping purposes.
+A bassinet is a small, portable crib alternative, meant for a baby aged 5 months and below (depending on baby’s size) and is solely used for sleeping purposes.